 1. Don’t get sucked in

-These figures can give you the know-how to figure out how much you can borrow on your first home loan with confidence.
+Sound market research will ensure you get a home suited to your specific needs.
+To understand your budget figure out how much you can borrow on your first home loan.

 2. Start saving early